-Matching against categories of characters as seen in the preceding section is convenient.
-That being said, a more systematic approach would be to use of Unicode properties.
+Matching against categories of characters, as seen in the preceding section, is convenient.
+That being said, a more systematic approach would be to use Unicode properties.
+This allows you to match against categories of characters inside and outside of the ASCII standard.